Getting Your Chipped Tooth Repaired in Cincinnati Is Easy

 Using Veneers for Chipped Tooth Repair

-When it comes to tooth restoration, dental bonding isn’t quite as good at mimicking the look and feel of a real tooth as porcelain veneers.
-A veneer from your nearby family dental provider can restore a tooth’s physical appearance.
+When it comes to tooth restoration, dental bonding isn’t as good at mimicking the look and feel of a real tooth as porcelain veneers.
+A veneer from your family dental provider, which can restore a tooth’s physical appearance.
 A dental veneer is a thin layer of tooth-colored porcelain material that covers the entire front of the tooth.
 It’s designed to match the surrounding teeth perfectly.

 A composite veneer involves a process similar to dental bonding but is typically more extensive.
 With composite tooth veneers, dental bonding completely covers the cracked, broken, or discolored teeth.
-Like dental bonding to repair a chipped tooth, composite tooth veneers only last 5-7 years, whereas porcelain veneers last 10-15 years if you take good care of them.
+Similar to dental bonding for repairing a chipped tooth, composite tooth veneers typically last 5-7 years, whereas porcelain veneers can last 10-15 years with proper care.

 Fixing a Cracked or Broken Filling

-A cracked or broken filling can expose the inner layers of your tooth to bacteria in your mouth.
-This exposure can lead to infection, abscesses, and further damage, so getting immediate chipped tooth repair is crucial for your health.
+A cracked or broken filling can expose the inner layers of your tooth to cavity-causing bacteria in your mouth.
+This exposure can lead to infection, abscesses, and further damage.

-Fillings can crack, break, or become loose over time or because a tooth is severely impacted.
-Even fillings with small cracks can leave the damaged tooth susceptible to further decay.
-Also, the roots and nerves of the tooth get exposed to bacteria and debris from your mouth.
-Even if you feel no pain from a cracked or broken filling, it needs fixing as soon as possible.
+Fillings can crack, break, or become loose over time.
+It can also become dislodged due to a severely impacted tooth.
+Even fillings with small cracks can leave the affected tooth susceptible to further decay.
+The roots and nerves of the tooth get exposed to bacteria and debris from your mouth.
+Even if you feel no pain, a cracked or broken filling needs to be fixed as soon as possible.

-Bonding is as adequate as traditional fillings at sealing the tooth to protect it from further decay.
-An advantage of bonding is that it can match the surrounding tooth in color and appearance.
-If you have a silver filling that’s cracked or broken, consider replacing it with bonding.
-Remember that a broken filling is just as much an emergency as a chipped tooth.
-Both need repair immediately to prevent the exposed part of the tooth from further damage.
+Bonding is just as effective as traditional fillings in sealing the tooth and preventing further decay.
+One benefit of bonding is that it can match the surrounding tooth’s color and appearance.
+If you have a cracked or broken silver filling, think about replacing it with bonding.
+Remember, a broken filling is just as urgent as a chipped tooth.
+Both require immediate repair to avoid more damage to the exposed part of the tooth.

 Cracked Tooth Syndrome: Repairing Microscopic Cracks in Teeth

-Some people develop cracked tooth syndrome due to overbrushing or compressing their jaws too much.
-Both can cause micro-cracks in the teeth that you might not see, but the main symptom is toothache with no visible cause.
-Although these cracks are super-tiny, they can allow bacteria to enter the tooth and under the gums, posing the same health risks as a visibly chipped or broken tooth.
+Some people develop cracked tooth syndrome from overbrushing or excessive jaw pressure.
+Both can cause tiny cracks in the teeth that may not be visible, but the primary symptom is a toothache with no apparent cause.
+Even though these cracks are very small, they can allow bacteria to enter the tooth and beneath the gums, creating health risks similar to those of a chipped or broken tooth.

-Your local family dentist can X-ray your teeth to identify a tiny crack.
-This injury can develop into a severely cracked or broken tooth if you ignore the toothache for too long.
-Cracked tooth syndrome often requires dental bonding or crowning to correct the issue and protect the tooth from further damage or decay.
+Your local family dentist can use X-rays to pinpoint tiny cracks in your teeth.
+Such injuries can develop into severe cracks or breaks if the toothache goes ignored for too long.
+Cracked tooth syndrome often requires dental bonding or a crown to correct the issue and protect the tooth from further damage or decay.

-When you chip a tooth or break a filling, getting to the dentist as soon as possible is essential.
-Delaying treatment can result in additional dental problems down the road.
+When you chip a tooth or break a filling, it is essential to visit the dentist as soon as possible.
+Delaying treatment can lead to additional dental problems in the future.
 If you have a chipped tooth, contact your hometown dental practitioners at Beckham Square Family Dental today.
+We’re your Cincinnati experts at chipped tooth repair.
 We serve patients and families in Sharonville, Blue Ash, Springdale, Evendale, and the surrounding areas.
-We’re experts at chipped tooth repair